 11. Use ATMs/cash machines to get local currency

 In this day and age it’s best to use these automated bad boys to get hold of the national currency, rather than local the currency exchange/bureau de change.
 Money converters usually have their own fees and rip-off exchange rates, very likely to be far worse than your bank.

 If you’re backpacking your way across the universe, then it’s likely you won’t be staying in one place for too long.
 To save on packing time, only take out what you’ll definitely need in each hostel.
 This will leave you free for a quick and easy escape when you’re next on the verge of missing that bus.

-Apparently, a bit of exercise before your trip can stave off the jet-lag and leave you feeling fresh as a daisy.
-How does it work?
-Errr… over to the spandex man.
+Apparently, a bit of exercise before your trip can stave off the jet lag and leave you feeling fresh as a daisy.

 Sick of your clothes picking up the faint scent of old socks?
 Well this little trick will keep them smelling fresh throughout your trip.
 If you’re going for the long haul, take a little pack with you and replace whenever the sheet seems to be losing its potency.